 US Air Force Block 40 aircraft are now equipped and flying missions with night vision goggles and with a datalink system.
 This system receives highly accurate position information from a forward air controller on the ground.
 The system then inputs the data into the weapon system computer and displays it as a waypoint on the head-up display.

+The first Block 50/52 was delivered to the US Air Force in 1991.
 The Block 50/52 F-16 is recognized for its ability to carry the AGM-88 HARM in the suppression of enemy air defenses, or SEAD, missions.
 The F-16 can carry as many as four HARMs.

 An avionics launcher interface computer allows the F-16 to launch the HARM missile.
 US Air Force F-16s have been upgraded to carry the HARM Targeting System, or HTS, pod on the left intake hardpoint so it can be combined with laser targeting pods designed to fit on the right intake hardpoint.
 The HTS pod contains a hypersensitive receiver that detects, classifies, and ranges threats and passes the information to the HARM and to the cockpit displays.
 With the targeting system, the F-16 has full autonomous HARM capability.

 In the cockpit, an upgraded programmable display generator has four times the memory and seven times the processor speed of the system it replaces.
 New VHF/FM antennas increase reception ranges.
 The Block 50/52 is powered by increased performance engines—the General Electric F110-GE-129 and the Pratt & Whitney F100-PW-229—each rated to deliver over 29,000 pounds of thrust in afterburner.
 Block 50/52 are the first F-16 versions to fully integrate the AGM-84 Harpoon anti-shipping missile.

 Exceptions include Block 30/32 F-16s at the Aggressor squadrons in Nevada and Alaska and Block 25 F-16s in training squadrons at Luke AFB, Arizona.
 Block 25 and Block 30/32 aircraft are concentrated in Air National Guard and Air Force Reserve Command units.
 A few Reserve Component units do already fly more advanced versions of the F-16.